Comment: Comment-1-

 5.3 TOE Security Functional Requirements Rationale

-The following rationale provides justification for each security objective for the TOE, showing that the SFRs are suitable to meet and achieve the security objectives:
+The following rationale provides justification for each SFR for the TOE, showing that the SFRs are suitable to address the specified threats:

 Table 3: SFR Rationale